CS559/wednesday-test-harshal95/NOT_FOR_STUDENTS/index01.md

 - Some resources on HTML and CSS (if you aren't already familiar).
 You just need to know the basics.
 The [Mozilla Learning HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) site is a good resource.
 - The tutorial on [Color](http://graphics.cs.wisc.edu/WP/tutorials/color-initial-answers-to-a-practical-question/) - is from the 2015 version of 559, but it's still really useful.
 - If you are learning JavaScript, look at the resources on the $WP.javascript page.

+For this week, there are no regular readings (book chapters).
+Those will start in the next week or two.

 ## Assessment